venveo/craft-documentsearch/README.md

 # Document Search plugin for Craft CMS 3.1
-Extracts keywords and phrases from PDF documents and adds them to Craft CMS's native search index.
+Extracts keywords and phrases from PDF documents and adds them to Craft CMS' native search index.

 **NOTE:**
 Please try before you buy and make sure this plugin suits your needs.
 You may not get the results you're expecting!
 Certain document types do not necessarily lend themselves well to this process.

 **NOTE:**
-If you're looking for a full-text document search solution, this isn't it.
-The purpose of this plugin is to boil down large documents to consumable sizes for a PHP-based web server.
+If you're looking for a full-text document search solution, this may not be it.
+The purpose of this plugin is to boil down large documents to consumable sizes for your database.
+If the full-text will fit in the search index, it will be inserted; otherwise, we will parse for common n-grams.

 ## How it works
 Document Search exists to augment the exisitng Craft CMS search index.
 To do this, we want to avoid polluting it with large amount of data, so we will extract only the most important parts.
+However, if the content of the pdf fits in the search index, it will be stored unmodified.

 When a PDF is saved as an asset and the Volume is configured to be searched, the textual content will be extracted by the pdftotext executable.
 First, this content is sanitized and normalized with "stop words" removed.
 Stop words are essentially non-useful words such as "and".
 Stopwords are selected based on the Asset's locale language (with fallback to english.)
 This content is then processed into the top 30 (30 of each) 1-gram, 2-gram, and 3-grams.
 In this scenario, 1-grams are going to simply be most commonly occuring words.
 Two and three grams are going to help prioritize exact phrase matches.
 For example, processing the Wikipedia page for "cats" yields the following search keywords:
 ```